-Knocking down walls, setting off explosives, handling hazardous materials – a job in demolition can be a very cool and rewarding career.
+Knocking down walls, setting off explosives, handling hazardous materials – a job as a demolition worker can be a very cool and rewarding career.
 Do you have what it takes to be one?
 Here’s what you need to know.

 What Do They Do?

 While many workers in the construction industry are hired to put various things together, demolition workers are paid to tear things down.
-That means breaking through walls, removing doors, dismantling roofs, cutting up frameworks, busting through ceilings, taking down entire buildings, and getting rid of anything else that needs to be cleared out before a new project begins.
-Demolition workers are responsible for making sure the demo area is safe before their project begins.
-This might include laying out dust sheets or removing hazardous materials from the site.
+That means breaking through walls, removing doors, dismantling roofs, cutting up framework, busting through ceilings, taking down entire buildings, and getting rid of anything else that needs to be cleared out before a new project begins.
+Demolition workers are responsible for making sure the demo area is safe before their project begins, such as laying out dust sheets or removing hazardous materials from the site.
 These workers sort through the broken materials to see what’s salvageable after their work is done.

 Just like their work, the tools demolition workers use varies.
 They include: